 Like all spiders, wolf spiders bite, but their bite is considered more annoying than dangerous.

 Most Raidosa species measure around one inch in length and share the physical characteristic of having distinct light stripes on a brown body.
-The picture highlights a chevron pattern on the bottom of the abdomen.
+The picture at the top of the page highlights a chevron pattern on the bottom of the abdomen.

-The Carolina Wolf Spider (Hogna carolinensis), in the picture ranks as the largest of the Hogna species.
+The Carolina Wolf Spider (Hogna carolinensis) ranks as the largest of the Hogna species.